nnellans/python-guide/README.md

 var_name = 'this is also a string'

 # multi-line strings can be created with triple quotes (single or double quotes)
+var_name = """
-var_name = """this is a
+this is a
-multi-line string"""
+multi-line string
+"""

+var_name = """\
+add the slash as shown above
+and the initial new line will not be included
+"""

 # raw strings leave everything intact, and do not support escape sequences
 var_name = r"This is a raw string"  # precede the string with an r or R